opendxl/opendxl-pxgrid-client-python/doc/sdk/basicancclearendpointpolicybymacexample.rst

 The received results are displayed.

-If no policy has already been associated with the endpoint before the example is run, an ``Exception`` is raised and output similar to the following should
+If no policy has been associated with the endpoint before the example is run, an ``Exception`` is raised and output similar to the following should appear:
-appear:

     .. parsed-literal::

-        Error: mac address is already associated with this policy error associated with mac 00:11:22:33:44:55 (0)
+        Error: mac address is not associated with a policy error associated with mac 00:11:22:33:44:55 (0)

 Details
 *******